 Are Ferns Poisonous to Cats?

 In a nutshell, most ferns are not poisonous to cats.
-However, some ferns may be confused with their look-alike cousins, which muddies the waters quite a bit.
+However, some ferns may be confused with their look-alike cousins.
+This muddies the waters quite a bit.
 There is a difference between what is classified as “true ferns” and those plants with a fern-like appearance but not part of the fern family.
 Unfortunately, some of these faux ferns are dangerous to cats.

 So, are ferns bad for cats?
 Are they harmful or even dangerous for your pet?
-A little knowledge goes a long way, so let’s explore the various types of ferns and faux ferns and learn what to do if your cat eats or bites your fern.
+A little knowledge goes a long way.
+Let’s explore the various types of ferns and faux ferns and learn what to do if your cat eats or bites your fern.

 What type of plant are ferns?

-Ferns are not flowering plants and do not have blooms or seeds, so most ferns reproduce via spore production.
+Ferns are not flowering plants and do not have blooms or seeds.
+Most ferns reproduce via spore production.
 But ferns have leaves, roots, and stems as part of their anatomy, just as flowering plants do.

 True Ferns: Are They Safe For Cats?

 According to the ASPCA, plants that are considered true ferns are generally safe to keep in a home with cats.
-True ferns many people keep in their homes include the Boston, button, rabbit's foot, and staghorn varieties.
-This doesn't mean it is safe for your cat to eat them, but these plants are not dangerous and will not cause severe damage if your pet ingests them.
+True ferns include the Boston, button, rabbit's foot, and staghorn varieties.
+This doesn't mean it is safe for your cat to eat them.
+These plants are not dangerous and will not cause severe damage if your pet ingests them.

 Are ferns safe for cats?
 In general, yes.
-If your cat eats one of these types of ferns, your kitty might have an upset tummy with mild diarrhea and vomiting, but these symptoms usually do not require medical intervention.
+If your cat eats one of these types of ferns, your kitty might have an upset tummy with mild diarrhea and vomiting.
+These symptoms usually do not require medical intervention.
 Still, checking in with your vet for guidance is always a good idea.

 Fern Toxicity and Cats

 Cats are curious creatures that are always willing to try new snack foods.
-To keep your fur baby safe, you must remove any hazards to their health from their reach.
-Ferns can be dangerous to cats, and it is up to you as a pet parent to avoid poisonous hazards.
-Cats and ferns are not the best combination even if it’s not a deadly one.
-You should also know what to do if your pet ingests a fern despite your best efforts to take the necessary precautions.
+To keep your fur baby safe, remove any hazards from their reach.
+Ferns can be dangerous to cats.
+A pet parent has to do their best to avoid poisonous hazards.
+Cats and ferns are not the best combination.
+Even if it’s not a deadly one!
+Know what to do if your pet ingests a fern.
+This might very well happen contrary to your best efforts to keep the feline safe.
+At the end of the day, it may not be possible to watch the felines every second of the day.
+Certain plants can adversely affect felines even by being in the general vicinity.
+Pollen from certain plants is toxic to kitties if inhaled.

 Symptoms of Fern Poisoning in Cats

-If your cat ingested parts of the leaves or the oil from toxic ferns, the symptoms can range from mild to severe.
+These can range from mild to severe if your cat ingests parts of the leaves or the oil from toxic ferns.
 The ASPCA lists many of the plants to be avoided on their webpage.
 Here are some symptoms to watch out for if your pet has made a meal of your ferns.

 Diarrhea